rubenvdvijver/PESViewer/README.md

 * This column shows whether the parameter impacts the traditional (T) PES depiction, the graph (G), or both.

-Optionally a folder xyz/ containing the xyz coordinates of the stationary points ($name.xyz) (for bimolecular products, use several xyz coordinates files ($name$index.xyz) )
+The other input is a folder called `xyz/` containing the xyz coordinates of the stationary points (`name.xyz`) (for bimolecular products, use several xyz coordinates files, `name_index.xyz`).
+These

 ## RUN